ublue-os/image-template/README.md

 ## build.sh

-The [build.sh](build_files/build.sh) file is called from your Containerfile.
+The [build.sh](./build_files/build.sh) file is called from your Containerfile.
 It is the best place to install new packages or make any other customization to your system.
 There are customization examples contained within it for your perusal.

-## Github Actions Workflows

-### build.yml
+## build.yml

-This workflow creates your custom OCI image and publishes it to the Github Container Registry (GHCR).
+The [build.yml](./.github/workflows/build.yml) Github Actions workflow creates your custom OCI image and publishes it to the Github Container Registry (GHCR).
 By default, the image name will match the Github repository name.

-### build-disk.yml
+There are several environment variables at the start of the workflow which may be of interest to change.

+# Building Disk Images

+This template provides an out of the box workflow for creating disk images (ISO, qcow, raw) for your custom OCI image which can be used to directly install onto your machines.

+This template provides a way to upload the disk images that is generated from the workflow to a S3 bucket.
+The disk images will also be available as an artifact from the job, if you wish to use an alternate provider.
+To upload to S3 we use [rclone](https://rclone.org/) which is able to use [many S3 providers](https://rclone.org/s3/).

+## Setting Up ISO Builds

-This workflow creates a disk images from your OCI image by utilizing the [bootc-image-builder](https://osbuild.org/docs/bootc/).
+The [build-disk.yml](./.github/workflows/build-disk.yml) Github Actions workflow creates a disk image from your OCI image by utilizing the [bootc-image-builder](https://osbuild.org/docs/bootc/).
 In order to use this workflow you must complete the following steps:

-- Modify `disk_config/iso.toml` to point to your custom container image before generating an ISO image.
+1. Modify `disk_config/iso.toml` to point to your custom container image before generating an ISO image.
-- If you changed your image name from the default in `build.yml` then in the `build-disk.yml` file edit the `IMAGE_REGISTRY`, `IMAGE_NAME` and `DEFAULT_TAG` environment variables with the correct values.
+2. If you changed your image name from the default in `build.yml` then in the `build-disk.yml` file edit the `IMAGE_REGISTRY`, `IMAGE_NAME` and `DEFAULT_TAG` environment variables with the correct values.
 If you did not make changes, skip this step.
-- Finally, if you want to upload your disk images to S3 then you will need to add your S3 configuration to the repository's Action secrets.
+3. Finally, if you want to upload your disk images to S3 then you will need to add your S3 configuration to the repository's Action secrets.
 This can be found by going to your repository settings, under `Secrets and Variables` -> `Actions`.
 You will need to add the following
   - `S3_PROVIDER` - Must match one of the values from the [supported list](https://rclone.org/s3/)
   - `S3_BUCKET_NAME` - Your unique bucket name
   - `S3_ACCESS_KEY_ID` - It is recommended that you make a separate key just for this workflow